Reverse kegels are a relatively new concept, and one which seems to cause as much confusion as quantum physics.

 So I’ll explain my version of doing a reverse kegel and try to help you deal with the above issues.

 Your first port of call should really be to learn how to do a normal kegel.
 Reverse kegels are targeting the same muscles, but in a reverse kind of way.

 These are not muscles you normally have an awareness of, and it can take time to develop the ability to either squeeze or relax them.
-And it is much easier to develop the first stages of control through doing normal kegels.
+And it’s much easier to develop the first stages of control through doing normal kegels.

-So if you get the hang of normal ones, you’ll have a much better chance of being sure you are doing reverse kegels correctly.
+So if you get the hang of normal ones, you’ll have a much better chance of being sure you’re doing reverse kegels correctly.
 Check out my guide above if you haven’t already been working on normal kegels.

 You may also find it helpful to look at my detailed explanation of how to locate the Bulbocavernosus muscle and Pubococcygeus muscle.

 Assuming then that you’ve already done some kegeling before, here is my 8 step guide to the reverse kegel:

 Remember the classic kegel instructions about stopping yourself in the middle of peeing?
 Well next time you go for a pee try to gently force it out faster instead.

 This is basically a reverse kegel of the Bulbocavernosus muscle.
 You only need to do this once to get an idea what it feels like.
 After that don’t try forcing out your pee any more and continue on to the next steps.